 The curtains have risen for the newly renovated Old Greenbelt Theatre.
-The theater, owned by the city of Greenbelt and now operated by the nonprofit Friends of the Greenbelt Theatre, held a grand reopening event at the beginning of this summer.
+The theatre, owned by the City of Greenbelt and now operated by the nonprofit Friends of the Greenbelt Theatre, held a grand reopening event at the beginning of this summer.
 The theme was “1938,” going back to the theater’s original opening.
 The movies were from 1938 and 1939 and so were the prices for tickets, 30 cents for adults and 15 cents for children.

 The cinema, located in Greenbelt’s historic Roosevelt Center, had been closed for about a year for the $1.1 million improvement project.
 Renovations included replacing the electrical wiring and plumbing, gutting and replacing the bathrooms, removing asbestos and lead paint, replacing the concession stand, adding handicap accessibility and restoring the theater’s Art Deco lobby.

 Caitlin McGrath is the executive director of the theater and a board member of the nonprofit.
 She is also a Greenbelt resident and professor of cinema and media studies at the University of Maryland.
 She describes the result of the project as a single-screen community-based cinema showing a wide variety of independent, art-house, foreign and educational films, as well as the hosting of film series, classes and community events.
 “Our goal is to best serve our community, and the best way to do that is by showing a wide variety of films that appeal to different groups,” McGrath says.

 Completed in 1938, the Old Greenbelt Theatre is an iconic building in Greenbelt, MD, a federally planned New-Deal-era community.
 Its architecture is known as Streamlined Moderne which celebrated modern, machine-age design of the day.
 The core of the City of Greenbelt was declared a National Historic District in 1997, with the theatre a prominent reminder of a bygone era of cinema as well as a living institution.